 First impressions are everything when it comes to designing your company’s website.
-You have just a few seconds to pique your prospects’ interest and engage them.
-What do you want to catch their eye?
+You have just a few seconds to pique your prospects’ interests and engage them.
+How do you want to catch their eye?
 How can you entice them to spend time on your site?

 Here are a few key things to keep in mind: